View the most popular items in our shop

 How can people take part and claim one of the favours for themselves?

-Take a look on this page and see if there is anything you would like to take up.
-Some things have gone already, so you should be quick about making your offer.
-Also you can come to the Festival of Radical Fun where I will be holding a stall for the exchanges.
+You can come to the Festival of Radical Fun where I will be holding a stall for the exchanges.
 Come and talk to me about the project!

 Do you think these portraits can make a positive change to the city?
 How would you like to see London change?